openworm/openworm_docs/docs/modeling.md

 One of the aspects of making the model more biologically realistic has been to incorporate a [3d model of the anatomy](http://browser.openworm.org/) of the worm into the simulation.

 To get a quick idea of what this looks like, check out the [latest movie](https://www.youtube.com/watch?v=SaovWiZJUWY).
-In this movie you can see a simulated 3D c. elegans being activated in an environment.
+In this movie you can see a simulated 3D _C. elegans_ being activated in an environment.
 Its muscles are located around the outside of its body, and as they turn red, they are exerting forces on the body that cause the bending to happen.

 In turn, the activity of the muscles are being driven by the activity of neurons within the body.